eadadi/8bit_cpu/README.md

 # 8 Bit Cpu

-This repository contains:
-	- an 8 bit implementation
+This project has 8 bit cpu implementation alongisde an assembly compiler, and few code examples.
-	- an assembly compiler
-	- 3 assemble example programs

 ## Description
 The core has 256bytes memory, used to contain the program,